LeannaRM/LeannaRM.github.io/_drafts/2017-03-26-rails-generate.md

 	<script src="https://gist.github.com/LeannaRM/ccdb2aaf1b8c7b467139147167c63068.js"></script>

 We'll quickly go through each of the step that have happened.
-On line 2,
+On line 2, generate creates a migration file.
+This file is used to tell the database what changes to make when we subsequently run ```rake db:migrate```.
+Next rails generate creates the user model file, the user model test file and a yml file.

+To summarizes, ```rails generate model``` creates
+- migration
+- model
+- model test

 ### Generate Controller
+Next we'll

 ### Generate Scaffold